 - ¼ cup palm shortening or coconut oil

-- 3 tablespoons palm sugar (optional, depends on sweetness of your bananas!)
+- 3 tablespoons palm sugar (optional, depends on sweetness of your bananas!), or more to taste

 - 2 teaspoons vanilla extract